jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ## Putting it All Together

-We are finally equipped to
+We are finally equipped to paint a full year picture of the ebbs and flows of solar generation in Nevada: starting with a top line (unrealizable) benchmark of the full capacity of the plants, we will see how much of that benchmark is produced and when, taking into account (1) daily cycles, (2) seasonal cycles and (3) weather, to reach actual production.

+[line chart...flat line in each month of max 24h, then series one for "model" daily output, then actual average output.]

-### Different Geographies
+### Exploring Different Geographies